 The VES method was used to sample nonequilibrium configurations of the bilin chromophore in both the Pr (dark) and Pfr (light) forms of DrBph phytochrome.
-The authors circumvented photochemistry by using two collective variables: the double bond that connects the Dring to the rest of the chromophore and the adjacent single bond.
+The authors circumvented photochemistry by using two collective variables: the double bond that connects the D-ring to the rest of the chromophore and the adjacent single bond.
 While with an isolated chromophore the simulation achieves convergence very quickly, when the protein is introduced, achieving the same result becomes much more complex because the phytochrome protein pocket is densely packed with residues.
 In these situations, convergence can be sped up by incorporating environment-aware variables.
 In practice, the number of CVs is limited to a maximum of three due to the prohibitive scaling of the computational cost with the dimensionality.
-To deal with that, path-based methods such as the nudged elastic band 157 and adaptive biasing potential optimization (ABPO)158 have been devised.
+To deal with that, path-based methods such as the nudged elastic band and adaptive biasing potential optimization (ABPO) have been devised.
 They require some knowledge of the initial and final states and possibly an initial guess path.
-The ABPO method was successfully used to propose the exchange between Trp and Met in the active site of the SIr1694 and AppA BLUF domains.
-159,160 CVs can be directly defined so as to describe the progress along a predefined path, and then used with a CV-based method like Metadynamics.
-These path CV methods^{161,162} have the key advantage that the bias is now added along a onedimensional progress coordinate.
-Recently, path CVs have been used to deliver free-energy profiles for the deactivation of two BLUF proteins, BIrB and AppA.
-163 The authors, by employing this approach, corroborated a proposed mechanism based on the rotation and tautomerization of a conserved alutamine.
+The ABPO method was successfully used to propose the exchange between Trp and Met in the active site of the Slr1694 and AppA BLUF domains.
+CVs can be directly defined so as to describe the progress along a predefined path, and then used with a CV-based method like Metadynamics.
+These path CV methods have the key advantage that the bias is now added along a one-dimensional progress coordinate.
+Recently, path CVs have been used to deliver free-energy profiles for the deactivation of two BLUF proteins, BlrB and AppA.
+The authors, by employing this approach, corroborated a proposed mechanism based on the rotation and tautomerization of a conserved glutamine.

-Other methods apply more general biases, and be referred to as unconstrained methods.
-151,150,164 Among the most popular, we mention the "tempering" methods, which are based on the fact that the sampling is much easier and faster at higher temperatures than at lower temperatures.
+Other methods apply more general biases, and can be referred to as unconstrained methods.141,142,155 Among them, one of the most popular are the"tempering" methods, which are based on the fact that the sampling is much easier and faster at higher temperatures than at lower temperatures.
 The most widely used tempering-based enhanced sampling is parallel tempering (PT) or temperature replica exchange (REMD).
-165,166 Here, several replicas at different temperatures are performed simultaneously.
-At a certain simulation time, an exchange between a pair of replicas with neighboring temperatures is done with an acceptance probability that depends on the potential energy difference between the two replicas.
+Here, several replicas at different temperatures are performed simultaneously.
+At a certain simulation time, an exchange between pair of replicas with neighboring temperatures is done with an acceptance probability that depends on the potential energy difference between the two replicas.
 For an effective PT simulation, the potential energy fluctuations of such replicas need to have an appreciable overlap.
 Therefore, for large systems many replicas are needed, making PT simulations rather costly.

 Although these methods are more computationally demanding than a CV-based approach, they usually require less a priori information.
 As a result, they can be used if data on neither the final state nor a potential collective variable are available to obtain useful information about the metastable states and the reaction mechanism.
 REMD simulations of the LOV protein Vivid were able to reproduce key conformational changes associated with the light activation process that are observed experimentally.
-167 primary photoproduct in OCP photoactivation is still unclear (see above).
-Bondanza et al. 168 focused directly on identifying the intermediates encountered upon translocation of the carotenoid into the NTD and dissociation of the domains.
-To effectively simulate the translocation, they combined a CV-based method, umbrella sampling (US), with the REMD unconstrained method.
-They identified as a CV the distance between the carotenoid and the

 Replica exchange methods can also be combined with CV-based methods to reduce the quality requirements of the CVs as the unconstrained method will help sample the orthogonal degrees of freedom not included in the CV set.

-As an example of combining different enhanced sampling methods, we describe the investigation of the photoactivation of OCP (Figure 5).
-Contrary to the cases mentioned above, the identity of the
+As an example of combining different enhanced sampling methods, we describe the investigation on the photoactivation of OCP (Figure 5).
+Contrary to the cases mentioned above, the identity of the primary photoproduct in OCP photoactivation is still unclear (see